Jump: Search:

 Be a Technology Thought Leader

 This is your opportunity to be a technology thought leader rather than follower.
-Products go in cycles, and Microsoft Access 2007 is one of those opportunities to adopt a new approach and leapfrog past versions.
+Products go in cycles, and Microsoft Access 2007 was an opportunity to adopt a new approach and leapfrog past versions.

 Leverage Your Existing Investment in Microsoft Access